Salmandabbakuti/superfluid-devmode-dashboard/README.md

 The Developer-Mode Dashboard for Superfluid simplifies the process of creating, updating, and deleting, reading streams by eliminating the need to remember wallet/token addresses or type stream IDs.
 Here's a simplified description of the features:

-**1. Creating streams:** You can easily create streams by copying the recipient address from a dropdown menu and pasting it.
+**1. Creating streams:** You can easily create streams by copying the recipient address from select account dropdown and pasting it.
 Additionally, you can choose the desired token and specify the flow rate in a user-friendly "tokens per month" format.

 **2. Updating streams:** To update a stream, you can simply click the edit button of the desired stream.
 There's no need to input the stream ID or sender/receiver addresses.
 Just enter the new flow rate and confirm the update.